Ellydev0/Luxel/README.md

 <h1>🌟 Luxel - Light debugger for R3F</h1>

-A Lighting tool for R3F in debugging lights.
+A Lighting tool for **[React Three Fiber (R3F)](./)** in debugging lights.
 It drastically reduces the time in setting up a GUI just to debug the lights in a scene trying to find the right lighting.

 ---